Maedaam/oenoweb/README.md

-Symfony Standard Edition
+Oenoweb
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.

-For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.
+Welcome to Oenoweb

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+Oenoweb is configured with the following defaults:

   * An AppBundle you can use to start coding;